Goth (novel): Characters

-A friend of Natsumi's from junior high, he is a student at the same school as the boy who gave her the tape.

 Media

 Novel

 Written by Otsuichi, GOTH was published in Japan by Kadokawa Shoten (ISBN 4-04-873390-7) in 2002, and later released in a two volume bunkobon version named Goth Yoru no Shō (GOTH 夜の章) (ISBN 4-04-425304-8) and Goth Boku no Shō (GOTH 僕の章) (ISBN 4-04-425305-6).

 Tokyopop licensed the novel for an English-language release in North America, and published it on October 7, 2008.

 Manga

 The manga adaption, by Kendi Oiwa, eliminates the Dog storyline, and combines Voice and Twins, with Morino taking Natsumi's role in the final story.
 It is licensed by Tokyopop and published on September 9, 2008.

 It is also licensed in Italy by Planet Manga, in France by Pika Édition, in Germany by Egmont Manga & Anime, and in Russia by Comics Factory.

 Film

 Based upon the novel by Otsuichi, Goth is about two morbid high school students who share a fascination with murder.
 Kamiyama (Kanata Hongō) is an outwardly, friendly and popular boy who hides his potentially sociopathic nature with a carefree, happy attitude.
 Loner Morino (Rin Takanashi), on the other hand, does little to hide her strange nature; she never smiles, does not interact with her classmates, and wears a long-sleeved, black school uniform even during the middle of summer.
 While these two seem to share little in common and do not interact with each other in front of their peers, their shared interest in death and murder has turned them into an unusual duo.
 Initially happy to exchange books on morbid subjects, a series of recent murders spark their interest and they begin investigating the killer.
 This serial killer has a fondness for cheerful young women and, after severing their left hand as a trophy, displays their dead bodies in public locations to be discovered.
 After Morino discovers the killer's notebook in a local café, the two use it to see the corpses for themselves before discovery and attempt to discern his identity.